matomatical/AI-games/README.md

 >
 > #### Status:
 >
-> Chexers (2019) is the only game completely documented.
-I will next add
+> Chexers (2019) and Expendibots (2020) are more-or-less documented.
-> Expendibots (2020).
-Later I will dig up information on the older games
+> Later I will dig up information on the older games and add these.
-> and add this, and also I am considering digging up and adding a 'hall of
+> I am also considering compiling a 'hall of fame' with information about
-> fame' with information about the winners of each year's tournament, and
+> the winners of each year's tournament,
-> linking to other repositories around GitHub with examplary students' code.
+> and linking to other repositories around GitHub with examplary students'
+> code.

 ## Contents